Kongarasailatha/Python-Develpoment-CodeClause/README.md

 CODECLAUSE INTERNSHIP offers a differnet courses.
 Got the chance for 1 month intern of Python development.
 Here I have Completed Total 3 task allocated projects- Project1,Project2,Goledn Project.
 ## Task-1: Basic Calculator in Python
 ### Description
-The Calculator Performs more than basic arithmetic operations,such as Addition,Subtraction,Multiplication,Division,Squareroot,Fraction.
+The Calculator Performs more than basic arithmetic operations,such as Addition,Subtraction,Multiplication,Division,Squareroot,Fraction etc.
 ### Features of the Calculator
 It has the following features:
 1.Good graphical user interface built with Python Tkinter, nicely colored with mouse hover effects on button.